KLesiu/The-Odin-Project-Landing-Page/README.md

 # The-Odin-Project-Landing-Page
-## Work-time: An hour
+## Work-time: Few hours
 ## New skills:
-- Learn how to make good pizza and brownie.
+- Learn how to work with a ready-made website design project.
-- How set the link to subpage
+- Practise using css variables.